Introduction

 • Fast: Systems-level performance without runtime overhead

-• Designed For AI: NumPy-like N-D matrices and linear algebra provided in the standard library
+• Designed for AI: NumPy-like N-D matrices and linear algebra are provided in the standard library.
+Built-in support for hardware accelerators/GPUs using LLVM Offload is on the roadmap.

 • Memory safe: No undefined behavior via Rust-style borrow checking